doubledutch/rn-client/README.md

 ## `client.getSpeakers()`

-Returns a Promise which resolves to the speakers in the current event.
+Returns a Promise that resolves to the speakers in the current event.

 ```javascript
 client.getSpeakers().then(speakers => console.log(speakers))
 ```

-## `client.primaryColor`
+## `client.getPrimaryColor()`

-Primary color used in the event app, to match event branding.
+Returns a promise that resolves to the primary color used in the event app, to match event branding.

 ```javascript
 '#009acd'
 ```

-`client.secondaryColor` and `client.tertiaryColor` are also automatically
+`client.getSecondaryColor()` and `client.getTertiaryColor()` are also automatically
-generated based on this `primaryColor`, designed to be pleasing complements when other branded colors are desired.
+generated based on the primary color, designed to be pleasing complements when other branded colors are desired.

 ### `Color`